hidefromkgb/gif_load/README.md

 the target machine.
 Most other data, e.g. pixel indices of a frame, consists of single bytes and does not require swapping.
-One notable exception is GIF application metadata which is passed as the raw chunk of bytes, and then it\`s the caller\`s job to parse it and decide whether to decode and how to do that.
+One notable exception is GIF application metadata which is passed as the raw chunk of bytes, and then it\`s the callback\`s job to parse it and decide whether to decode and how to do that.